-Table 3-14 Flight Status
+Table 3-13 Flight Status

 Mode Description GNSS Mode GNSS mode is activated when the aircraft detects an appropriate GNSS signal.
 In GNSS mode, if the obstacle avoidance system is turned on, the system will provide auxiliary information to more accurately locate and avoid obstacles, provide stable and smooth flight control, and support auto-return, failsafe, and other safety functions.
-When the GNSS signal detected is not strong enough to activate mode, and it meets certain environmental and altitude require (ensure that the surrounding environment is well-lit, the ground texture is clear, and the altitude of the aircraft must be within observation range of the visual sensing system), the visual position mode will be activated.
-When there is no GNSS signal and the environment and altitude cannot meet the requirements of the visual sensing system, the when there is no GNSS signal and visual positioning failure at the same time, the ATTI mode will be activated.
-In this mode, the canoidance system is disabled, and the aircraft only controls the altitude through the barometer.
+Visual Positioning Mode When the GNSS signal detected is not strong enough to activate GNSS mode, and it meets certain environmental and altitude requirements (ensure that the surrounding environment is well-lit, the ground texture is clear, and the altitude of the aircraft must be within the observation range of the visual sensing system), the visual positioning mode will be activated.
+ATTI Mode (Attitude Mode) When there is no GNSS signal and the environment and altitude cannot meet the requirements of the visual sensing system, that is, when there is no GNSS signal and visual positioning failure at the same time, the ATTI mode will be activated.
+In this mode, the obstacle avoidance system is disabled, and the aircraft only controls the altitude through the barometer.